4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

 debug: false

-#Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass will see the real plugins
+#Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass will see the real plugins when executing /plugins
 /pl-message: 'Plugins (0):'

 #Changes the server brand in the upper left of the f3 debug screen